Sxnny-s/Sxnny-s/README.md

 - He/Him

 ### ⚡ Fun Fact
 - I’m an avid runner and love participating in 5Ks.
-My personal best is [your best time], and I'm always aiming to improve my time with each race!
+My personal best is 17:44, and I'm always aiming to improve my time with each race!